shdk052/whatsapp_universal_varela_v2/README.md

 # WhatsApp Universal Varela Round

-Upgrade your Whatsapp Web with  different beautiful font and simple animations!
+Upgrade your Whatsapp Web with a different beautiful font and simple animations!

 ## How install?